 All All the file is formatted.

 Sel Right-adjusts the selected lines.
-If the selection is rectangular,
+If the selection is rectangular, RIGHTADJUST right-adjusts the contents of the selected area,

 the text outside the selection not being modified.

 :N Up to but not including the line N.

 +N Down N lines.

 -N Up N lines.

 + or Down to the end of file.

-- Up to the top of file.
+Up to the top of file.

 .symb Up or Down to the line which has been assigned the .symb symbolic name by using the POINT command, or a .symb prefix command.

 string expression Defines a group of characters to be located.

-See the LOCATE command on page 305 for a precise string expression definition.
+See the LOCATE command on page 302 for a precise string expression definition.